blmccarthy/weekend-sql-to-do-list/To-do.md

 ### Styling

 [] 8.
 Use CSS styling to move the aesthetic of the page beyond the vanilla HTML look:
-  - [] background color of the page
+  - [x] background color of the page
-  - [] font family and size
+  - [x] font family and size
-  - [] text color & or background color of tasks *to show whether or not they have been completed*
+  - [x] text color & or background color of tasks *to show whether or not they have been completed*

+## Stretch Goals

+For each of your stretch goals, you will be practicing git branching.
+Please refer to the branching notes for a reminder on commands.
+Each branch will be merged into master using `--no-ff`.
+This will allow us to see that you branched your feature when you turn in your code.

+- `feature-styling-bootstrap`

+    - [ ]  Add Bootstrap to the front end and style it up!
+      -  [x] Buttons -- make the creation buttons and completion buttons green and the delete red.
+      -  [x] Inputs -- make your text inputs styled in the bootstrap way
+      -  [] Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section

+- `feature-confirm-delete`

+    - [ ]  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+        - Some styled options are [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) or [Sweet Alerts](https://sweetalert.js.org/guides/): Use the CDN option.

+- `feature-ordering-task-query`

+    - [ ]  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned todos.

+- `feature-time-completed`

+    - [ ]  Add the ability to record when a task was completed.
+Show the completed date on the frontend in a pretty format.